-- Press Ctrl T (Mac: Cmd T) to get the Transform options. - On the document, click and drag on the corner handles of the bounding box until the longest side of the letter spans just under 4 (or fewer) squares of the grid. - To reposition the letter, click and drag inside the bounding box. - If needed, hold down the Shift key and click and drag on the side handles to make the letter fit better within the grid.
+- Press Ctrl T (Mac: Cmd T) to get the Transform options. - On the document, click and drag on the corner handles of the bounding box until the longest side of the letter spans just under 4 (or fewer) squares of the grid. - To reposition the letter, click and drag inside the bounding box. - If needed, click and drag on the side handles to make the letter fit better within the grid.